Steven Pinker On Enlightenment Values, Liberal Democracy, & Human Progress

 Do Enlightenment Values Lead To Inexorable and Indefinite Human Progress?

 Aiden Singh: So you’ve championed the idea that reason and science, employed to the best of our ability and embedded into our institutions, lead us to progress.
-But you’ve also stated elsewhere that your belief in progress is not an unvarying force of the universe.
+But you’ve also stated elsewhere your belief that progress is not an unvarying force of the universe.
 I’d like to interrogate and discuss the degree to which human progress is inevitable.

 Let’s consider, for example, the issue of demographic decline.
 We’ve seen the birth rate in developed nations fall considerably and in many nations it is now below the level needed to keep the population constant.
 This trend is well entrenched in countries such as South Korea, Japan, and much of Western Europe.